Oil prices jump on Iraq anxiety, stocks fall

 "It's a bit of a crisis mode here," said Timothy Ghriskey, chief investment officer at Solaris Asset Management LLC in New York.
 "Geopolitical concerns have definitely taken over.
 It's a very fluid situation and things are happening very fast, it seems."

 The FTSEurofirst 300 index of top European shares closed flat, just off the 6-1/2 year high of 1,398.65 hit earlier this week.
-A global stocks index from MSCI fell 0.3 percent.
+MSCI's global stocks gauge fell 0.3 percent.

 The soft U.S. data, alongside growing geopolitical risk, dampened speculation of a more hawkish stance from the Federal Reserve, scheduled to meet next week.
 Fed Chair Janet Yellen was expected to be pressured on the timeline for rate hikes in a press conference on Wednesday.